 Schizophrenia and psychosis have a complex relationship with cannabis.
-Anti-marijuana campaigners often claim that the herb can cause schizophrenia and psychosis, but new research suggests that certain strains could actually help.
-Let’s take a closer look at schizophrenia and psychosis, and how cannabis could benefit patients with these debilitating conditions.
+Research has shown that the herb can cause schizophrenia and psychosis in some cases, but new research suggests that CBD could help.
+Let’s take a closer look at schizophrenia and psychosis and see how cannabis – particularly CBD – might be able to benefit patients with these debilitating conditions.

 Schizophrenia is a type of psychosis, a broad term used to describe a group of psychiatric disorders with similar symptoms.
 These conditions affect the way people think, behave, and perceive the world around them.

-Every person with psychosis will have their own, unique symptoms.
-However, there is a typical pattern which affects most people and this involves three distinct phases: Prodrome, the acute phase, and recovery.
+Every person with psychosis will have their own unique symptoms.
+However, there is a typical pattern that affects most people, and this involves three distinct phases: Prodrome, the acute phase, and recovery.

 - Finding it difficult to remember things or pay attention